Korean War Legacy Project

 Women in Basic Training

-This video clip describes the 6 weeks of basic training that Edith Pavlischek endured.
-She says it was bunch of "crap".
-In her own hilarious nature, she gives the details of Army life for women in basic training during the Korean War era.
+Edith Pavlischek describes the seix weeks of basic training that Edith Pavlischek endured.
+She says it was bunch of "crap" because she could not understand why they needed to know how to march when they would be standing bedside.
+In her own hilarious nature, she gives details of Army life for women in basic training during the Korean War era.
+She believes basic training was ridiculous when all they taught was how to put on uniforms.

 Share this Clip +